Marcos family: The People Power Revolution, and the exile of the Marcoses (1986–1991)

 Ferdinand Marcos campaigning for president in the 1986 Snap elections.

 As a result of the economic collapse brought about by the assassination of Ninoy Aquino in 1983, the Marcos family was removed from power by civilian protests during the 1986 People Power Revolution.

-Fearful of a scenario in which Marcos's presence in the Philippines would lead to a civil war, the Reagan administration withdrew its support for the Marcos government, and flew Marcos and a party of about 80 individuals—the extended Marcos family and a number of close associates—from the Philippines to Hawaii.
+Fearful of a scenario in which Marcos's presence in the Philippines would lead to a civil war, the Reagan administration withdrew its support for the Marcos government, and flew Marcos and a party of about 80 individuals—the extended Marcos family and a number of close associates—from the Philippines to Hawaiʻi.
 All the Marcos children—Imee, Marcos Jr., Irene, and young Aimee—were on the flight.

-The exiles stayed at Hickam Air Force Base at the expense of the US Government.
-A month later, the Marcoses moved into a pair of residences in Makiki Heights, Honolulu, which were registered to Marcos cronies Antonio Floirendo and Bienvenido and Gliceria Tantoco.
+The exiles stayed at Hickam Air Force Base at the expense of the U.S. Government.
+A month later, the Marcoses moved into a pair of residences in Makiki Heights in Honolulu, which were registered to Marcos cronies Antonio Floirendo and Bienvenido and Gliceria Tantoco.

-President Corazon Aquino eventually allowed the members of the Marcos family to return to the Philippines after the death of Ferdinand Marcos, supposedly so that they could face various corruption charges.
+President Corazon Aquino eventually allowed members of the Marcos family to return to the Philippines after the death of Ferdinand Marcos, supposedly so they could face various corruption charges.